WellDone2094/easycli/README.md

 ## Example

-This is all you need to know to write a simple CLI using Climb
+This is all you need to know to write a simple CLI using Easycli

 ```
-import climb
+import easycli

-cli = climb.Cli()
+cli = easycli.Cli()

 @cli.group('area')